The Cornell Chimes

 In 1891 the university finished the construction of Uris Library and Library Tower.
 At that time, the bells were moved to their permanent home (later renamed McGraw Tower).
 Local architect William Henry Miller designed the 173-foot tower and adjacent library.

 The seven rooms in the tower were initially used to store the library's stacks.
 They now are home to the chimes office, museum, practice room, and the 1875 Seth Thomas clock with a 14-foot pendulum.
 The clockworks and pendulum can still be seen in the tower, but a computer now operates the clock.

 McGraw Tower gained national attention when a pumpkin mysteriously appeared on the top of the tower in October 1997.

 Clock Face Lighting

-The tower, a symbol of the university is known to take on different appearances during the school year thanks to a LED lighting system.
-Every Halloween the glowing clock faces resemble jack-o-lanterns.
-In March the clock faces take on a greenish hue in anticipation of the Dragon.
+The tower, a university symbol, is known to take on different appearances during the school year thanks to a LED lighting system.
+Every Halloween, the glowing clock faces resemble jack-o-lanterns.
+In March, the clock faces take on a greenish hue in anticipation of the Dragon.
 Visit our Policies page for more information about tower lighting.

 Visiting the Tower

 Starting on July 3rd, 2023: The tower will be under construction and will be receiving some tender, loving, and care!
 However, do not worry too much, as the chimes will still be ringing throughout campus (on a modified and limited schedule).
 The tower will be an active construction zone, which means it will be closed to the Cornell community and the public.
 Please visit the library space projects website for information on the construction project.
 We will plan a re-opening celebration once construction ends and the tower is accessible!